Clemens August Graf von Galen: Early years

 Galen was one of 13 children born to an old aristocratic family in Burg Dinklage.

-Clemens August was born in Dinklage, the eleventh of thirteen children of Reichstag minister Ferdinand Heribert Graf von Galen of the Catholic Centre Party and his wife Elisabeth Gräfin von Spee.
+Clemens August Graf von Galen was born in Dinklage, on 16 March 1878, the eleventh of thirteen children of Reichstag minister Ferdinand Heribert Graf von Galen of the Catholic Centre Party and his wife Elisabeth Gräfin von Spee.
 He was born into the Westphalian noble family von Galen.
 Christoph Bernhard von Galen (* 1606, † 1678), Prince-bishop of Münster, was his great-great-great-great-granduncle, and the social activist bishop Wilhelm Emmanuel von Ketteler (* 1811, † 1877) was his great-uncle.
 His upbringing at home is described by historians as strict, focused on faith, order, punctuality, and diligence.
 His mother was noted for her ascetic attitude, writing to her son on his name day in 1891: "Life is so short, and we are to purchase such a glorious eternity with it; not a day can be lost in securing this goal and doing something for God, no matter what position it may be."

 Until 1890, Clemens August and his brother Franz were tutored at home.
 At a time when the Jesuits were still not permitted in Münster, he received his main schooling at a Jesuit School, Stella Matutina in the Vorarlberg, Austria, where only Latin was spoken.
 He was not an easy student to teach, and his Jesuit superior wrote to his parents: "Infallibility is the main problem with Clemens, who under no circumstance will admit that he may be wrong.
 It is always his teachers and educators who are wrong.